The Vertem Futurity Trophy

-Since then the race has been sponsored by William Hill from 1976 to 1988, then The Racing Post from 1989 to 2017 until the present day new sponsor Vertem Asset Management who have gone back to naming the race after its old name “The Futurity Stakes” and it is now the Futurity Trophy.
+Since then the race has been sponsored by William Hill from 1976 to 1988, then The Racing Post from 1989 to 2017, until the new present day sponsor Vertem Asset Management, who have gone back to naming the race after its old name “The Futurity Stakes” and it is now the Futurity Trophy.

 There have been five winners that have gone on to win the following years Derby and those have come in the last few decades.
-The brilliant Reference Point was the first to achieve the feat in 1987 and he was followed by: High Chapparal 2001, Motivator 2004, Authorized 2006 and Camelot in 2011.
+The brilliant Reference Point was the first to achieve the feat in 1987, and he was then followed by: High Chapparal 2001, Motivator 2004, Authorized 2006 and Camelot in 2011.

 You can see more history about the race here

-The leading trainer in the race is the late, great Sir Henry Cecil who trained 10 winners of the race and it is no surprise that the leading jockeys with 5 wins apiece are Lester Piggott and Pat Eddery, unquestionably two greats of the turf.
+The leading trainer in the race is the late great Sir Henry Cecil, who trained 10 winners of the race, and it is no surprise that the leading jockeys with 5 wins apiece are Lester Piggott and Pat Eddery, unquestionably two greats of the turf.

 – Aiden O’Brien has won 4 of the last 10 running’s of the race and has saddled 8 winners in total.

 – Andrea Atzeni has won four of the last five running’s of the race.